-The Division of Local Service's Municipal Finance Glossary (May 2008) defines Free Cash as follows:

-Free Cash (Also Budgetary Fund Balance) - Remaining, unrestricted funds from operations of the previous fiscal year including unexpended free cash from the prior year, actual receipts in excess of revenue estimates shown on the tax recapitulation sheet, and unspent amounts in budget lineitems.
+The MA DOR Division of Local Service's Municipal Finance Glossary (May 2008) defines Free Cash as follows: Free Cash (Also Budgetary Fund Balance) - Remaining, unrestricted funds from operations of the previous fiscal year including unexpended free cash from the prior year, actual receipts in excess of revenue estimates shown on the tax recapitulation sheet, and unspent amounts in budget lineitems.
 Unpaid property taxes and certain deficits reduce the amount that can be certified as free cash.
 The calculation of free cash is based on the balance sheet as of June 30, which is submitted by the community's auditor, accountant, or comptroller.
-Important: free cash is not available for appropriation until certified by the Director of Accounts.

 Free Cash provides a financial cushion against events such as a sudden loss of a revenue source, an economic downturn, an emergency, or other unanticipated expenditure, non-recurring capital expenditures and uneven cash flow.
 Free cash can serve as a source for funding capital funds or replenish other reserves.
 Government Finance Officers Association (GFOA) notes it is essential that governments maintain adequate levels of fund balances to mitigate current and future risks (e.g., revenue shortfalls and unanticipated expenditures).
 DLS recommends that a municipality strive to maintain free cash in an amount equal to 3-to-5% of its annual budget.
+Policy:

-The Town will seek to maintain Free Cash of 3-5% of the current fiscal year's General Fund Revenue Budget, with the understanding that the goal will be to maintain Free Cash of approximately 4%.
-Excess Free Cash may be used to support the annual budget, for non-recurring or emergency expenditures, to replenish funds used in calculating reserve requirements, to fund unfunded liabilities (such as OPEB), to appropriate to stabilization funds, for non-recurring one time capital needs and for other uses as appropriated by Town Meeting.
-The following definition support the policy:

-- General Fund Revenue Budget General Fund Revenue Budget for the fiscal year beginning as of the date of Certified Free Cash less Enterprise Fund revenues. - Free Cash Free Cash as of July 1 in each fiscal year, as determined and certified by the MA Department of Revenue.
+The Town will seek to maintain Free Cash of 3-5% of the current fiscal year's General Fund Revenue Budget excluding exempt and enterprise debt service, with the understanding that the goal will be to maintain Free Cash of approximately 4%.
+Excess Free Cash may be used to support the annual budget, for non-recurring or emergency expenditures, to replenish funds used in calculating reserve requirements, to fund unfunded liabilities (such as OPEB), to appropriate to stabilization funds, for non-recurring one time capital needs, and for other uses as appropriated by Town Meeting.
+The following definitions support the policy: - General Fund Revenue Budget General Fund Revenue Budget for the fiscal year beginning as of the date of Certified Free Cash less Enterprise Fund revenues. - Free Cash Free Cash as of July 1 in each fiscal year, as determined and certified by the MA Department of Revenue.
 Reference:

-Belmont Free Cash Guideline (signed 4/17/2015 by BOS Chair, Warrant Committee Chair, Town Administrator, and Town Treasurer)

-Free Cash, MA DOR Division of Local Services Best Practice.

-Appropriate Level of Unrestricted Fund Balance in the General Fund, Government Finance Officers Association Best Practice, September 2015.

-Reserve Policies, MA DOR Division of Local Services Best Practice.

-C-3 General Stabilization Fund
+Belmont Free Cash Guideline (signed 4/17/2015 by BOS Chair, Warrant Committee Chair, Town Administrator, and Town Treasurer) New Officials Finance Forum Handbook, MA DOR Division of Local Services, June 2011.
+Fund Balance Guidelines for the General Fund, Government Finance Officers Association Best Practices, September 2015.
+Free Cash, MA DOR Division of Local Services Best Practice, January 2020.
+Adopted by: Belmont Select Board C-3 General Stabilization Fund Background:

 A stabilization fund allows a town to maintain a reserve to enhance the town's fiscal stability.
 By state law, it allows a town to set aside monies to be available for future spending purposes, including emergencies or capital expenditures, although it may be appropriated for any lawful purpose.
 Under State law, a municipality may establish one or more stabilization funds for different purposes and may appropriate into and from them in any year.
 Generally, a majority vote of Town Meeting is required to establish, amend the purpose of, or appropriate money into a stabilization fund, and a two-thirds majority is required to appropriate money from a stabilization fund.
 Any interest generated by a fund must be added to and become a part of the fund.
 The total of all stabilization fund balances shall not exceed 10% of a municipality's equalized values.